-In order to submit an appeal based on one of the first two reasons, the applicant must submit a formal appeal letter within ten (10) days of the preliminary award notification stating the issue and submit appropriate documentation or verification as to what information in the application or regional coordination plan was either overlooked or misrepresented.
+In order to submit an appeal based on one of the first two reasons, the applicant must submit a formal appeal letter within ten (10) business days of the preliminary award notification stating the issue and submit appropriate documentation or verification as to what information in the application or regional coordination plan was either overlooked or misrepresented to their assigned ADOT Program Manager

 With respect to the third reason, agency eligibility requirements, a governmental authority may have been awarded funds to provide a service that either can be or is already being provided by a non-profit organization in the same service area and there is perceived competition for the same service.
-The non-profit organization can appeal this decision within ten (10) days of the award and provide information as to what services are being duplicated.
+The nonprofit organization can appeal this decision within ten (10) business days of the award and provide information as to what services are being duplicated.